torvalds/linux/Documentation/admin-guide/ras.rst

 	| information.                          |             |
 	+---------------------------------------+-------------+

-Both UEs and CEs with no info will lack all but memory controller, error type, a notice of "no info" and then an optional, driver-specific error message.
+Both UEs and CEs with yes info will lack all but memory controller, error type, a yestice of "yes info" and then an optional, driver-specific error message.